 Reviews & Interviews

-The micro and macro meet and resonate, in this small gem-like book from Emily B. Scialom, The Rivers.
+The micro and macro meet and resonate, in this small gem-like book from Emily B. Scialom, Eternal Artist.
 Here and there a sentence might shimmer with meaning, or on first sight be harder to grasp, like ripples on a pool, but they all subtly affect their surroundings and in turn the reader.
 Poetic, profound, funny – highly recommended.

 By JESS CHAFFEY